-- Availability to invest time in supporting mentees, - Interest in performing mentoring functions and supporting mentees, - Ability to listen actively and communicate effectively, - Ability to share experiences, - Ability to provide constructive feedback. - The definition of the corresponding terms between the mentor and the mentee(s), bearing in mind that there are no infallible criteria, as well as the fact that the combination of a set of different criteria can result in a better match.
+- availability to invest time in supporting mentees, - interest in performing mentoring functions and supporting mentees, - ability to listen actively and communicate effectively, - ability to share experiences, - ability to provide constructive feedback. - The definition of the corresponding terms between the mentor and the mentee(s), bearing in mind that there are no infallible criteria, as well as the fact that the combination of a set of different criteria can result in a better match.
 In this regard, it is also important to take into account that the relationships between mentor and mentee(s) evolve and that mentors are professionals who have high levels of relational competence and, therefore, are prepared to adapt their actions to different profiles.
 In this context, it is important to consider whether: - mentor and mentee(s) should belong to the same disciplinary field or a related one (this criterion divided the participants' opinion). - mentor and mentee(s) should belong to the same school, knowing that this condition can, on the one hand, support the development of activities and the implementation of the induction itself.
 However, it is also important to bear in mind that belonging to different schools has the potential to create new ideas and perspectives and it prevents a potential influence on the mentee's evaluation process.
-Therefore, groups that cross boundaries and are heterogeneous can also prove to be successful. - mentors should have a level of competence development in a specific area that allows them to meet the objectives of local educational development, since sustained induction through mentoring is not conceived from an individual perspective but rather from a collective one, it is important that their actions contribute to the development of broader contexts and working cultures within schools. - IMPROVE the quality of the educational service offered by schools.
+Therefore, groups that cross boundaries and are heterogeneous can also prove to be successful. - meet the objectives of local educational development, since sustained induction through mentoring is not conceived from an individual perspective but rather from a collective one, it is important that their actions contribute to the development of broader contexts and working cultures within schools. - IMPROVE the quality of the educational service offered by schools.
 The design of an action plan that includes the induction of beginning teachers with the support of qualified mentors should ensure the monitoring and integration of beginning teachers in a peer-to-peer working context.
 The aim is to assume these programmes as an opportunity for the development of the teaching community in each context. - DEFINE mentor competencies' development programmes for experienced teachers, so as to help them to have a deep knowledge of this position, as well as to be better prepared for performing this role.
-This training has the following objectives: - Accessing theoretical knowledge (resources) to deepen the understanding of the mentoring activity. - Understanding the duties and responsibilities of the mentor's role and managing their expectations. - Identifying priorities and relevant actions for mentoring activities. - Collaboratively defining norms and guiding protocols for mentorship. - Developing competencies in various domains relevant to the induction programme. - To support the need for having physical private spaces and time slots dedicated to mentor-mentee interactions. - Access to exercises, activities and learning materials.
+This training has the following objectives: - accessing theoretical knowledge (resources) to deepen the understanding of the mentoring activity. - understanding the duties and responsibilities of the mentor's role and managing their expectations. - identifying priorities and relevant actions for mentoring activities. - collaboratively defining norms and guiding protocols for mentorship. - developing competencies in various domains relevant to the induction programme. - to support the need for having physical private spaces and time slots dedicated to mentor-mentee interactions. - access to exercises, activities and learning materials.